-Students must be supported in achieving to the best of their ability and in becoming lifelong learners, whatever path they chose.
-(3) offers a very exciting option for many of our students and provides them with an opportunity to earn as they learn.
-In an era of ever-increasing living expenses, Donegal ETB (3) offers students many course options within County Donegal, thus enabling students to live, learn and earn locally.
-Many (3) students rediscover the love of learning on their (3) journey and continue their learning into higher education.
+Students must be supported in achieving to the best of their ability and in becoming lifelong learners, whatever path they chose. offers a very exciting option for many of our students and provides them with an opportunity to earn as they learn.
+In an era of ever-increasing living expenses, Donegal ETB offers students many course options within County Donegal, thus enabling students to live, learn and earn locally.
+Many students rediscover the love of learning on their on thigher education.